eLeDeTe-LoDeTanda/Tanda-GIMP-Python-Fu-EditBrushes/README.md

 **To install :**

-Copy the script ---Tanda-GIMP-Python-Fu-EditBrushes-V2.1-ENGLISH.py--- in the folder of plug-ins of TheGimp.
+Copy the script ---Tanda-GIMP-Python-Fu-EditBrushes-V2.1-ENGLISH.py--- in the folder of plug-ins of Gimp.

 /home/user/.gimp2.X/plug-ins